-Valium vs Xanax: What's the difference?
+Valium vs Xanax: Which is better?

 What is better for anxiety, Valium or Xanax?
 Also is one less addictive than the other?